nvidia-holoscan/holohub/applications/simple_pdw_pipeline/README.md

 processors are used to see what is transmitting in your area, be they radio towers or radars.

-In the 'supporting' directory is a signal generator written in C that will transmit the input to this pipeline.
-There is a contained Makefile that will compile the signal generator.
+Siggen.c a signal generator written in C that will transmit the input to this pipeline.

 BasicNetworkOpRx
 --------------------------